-- 1.4 At this first meeting, the first item of business will be the election of the Provost.
-Until the Provost is elected, the Returning Officer will chair the meeting. - 1.5 At this meeting we will also: - Elect the Depute Provosts, Leader and Depute Leader of the Council - Appoint the Convenor and Vice Convenor of each standing committee and of any standing sub-committee(s).
-(Standing Order 3.4 sets out our Standing Committees) - The Resources and Audit Committee may appoint a Vice Convenor without having to get approval or ratification from the Council - Appoint to the Licensing Board a number of Councillors no fewer than five and no greater than ten as we may determine from time to time. - Decide the political balance on each committee and sub-committee.
+1.4 At this first meeting, the first item of business will be the election of the Provost.
+Until the Provost is elected, the Returning Officer will chair the meeting.

+1.5 At this meeting we will also:

+- Elect the Depute Provost, Leader and Depute Leader of the Council - Appoint the Convenor and Vice Convenor of each standing committee and of any standing sub-committee(s).
+(Standing Order 3.4 sets out our Standing Committees) - The Convenor of the Scrutiny Committee shall be a member of the main opposition group - The Scrutiny Committee shall appoint a Vice Convenor without having to get approval or ratification from the Council - Appoint to the Licensing Board a number of Councillors no fewer than five and no greater than ten as we may determine from time to time. - Decide the political balance on each committee and sub-committee.
 We will set aside seats on committees and sub-committees to achieve a balance between the political parties, as far as is reasonably practical under section 15 of the 1989 Act.
-At the first Council meeting following a by-election, we will also review the party balance on each Committee and sub-committee.
+At the first Council meeting following a by-election or as arising as a result of a vacancy, we will also review the party balance on each Committee and subcommittee.